Home Wiki > openSUSE:Evergreen

 Supported distributions

-The currently supported distributions are openSUSE 11.2 and openSUSE 11.4.
-Previous, current and next supported distributions can be found in the table below:
+Previous and currently supported distributions can be found in the table below:

 Distribution Status Support start Support end Maintainer notes